alvzed/ms-project-4/README.md

 - Go back to the admin page, and to the specific category object.
 - Compare the integer to the number you have previously noted down.

+8. Reviews

+Before beginning this testing section, make sure that you have created two separate accounts as it will be needed for the testing.
+This testing is separated into 5 sections, the first 4 matching the CRUD functionality.
+The last one will be regarding user authentication.
+CRUD, if you are not familiar with the term, is an abbreviation meaning:
+C. Create
+R. Read
+U. Update
+D. Delete

+###### Creating reviews

+- Start by making sure you are logged in to an account.
+- Go to the library page, open two or more videos in separate tabs by pressing Ctrl + left click.
+- Go to your first tab, look under the video, you will see a form.
+Enter a rating and a review and submit.
+The page should refresh and you should now be able to scroll down and see the review.
+- Repeat the step above on all tabs you have open.

+###### Reading reviews

+- Go to your first video tab.
+- Check that the review matches the one you submitted.
+Make sure that you no reviews you submitted on another video appears.
+- Repeat this on all open video tabs.

+###### Updating reviews

+- Go to any video tab.
+- Scroll down to any review, since you submitted these reviews there will be an Edit button and a Delete button rendered.
+- Click on the Edit button, two fields matching the reviews rating and the description should already be filled in.
+- Change either the rating, description, or both in any way.
+Click on the submit button.
+- The page should be automatically refreshed and you should see the updated review if you scroll down.

+###### Deleting reviews

+- Go to any video tab.
+- Scroll down to any review, since you submitted these reviews there will be an Edit button and a Delete button rendered.
+- Click the delete button.
+The page will automatically refresh.
+- Scroll down and check so that the review has been deleted.

+###### User authentication

+- If you are still logged in to the first account, log out.
+- Log in to the second account.
+- Go to any video where you left a review with the first account.
+- Check if any review not left by the second account has the Edit and Delete buttons rendered.

 ##### Bugs discovered

 The main tests didn't yield any bugs as they rely on Django which is quite a mature and stable framework.